miclindb/BioSim_G09_Michael_Daniel/doc/further.rst

 With this project we have created an simple simulation for the island.
 The project opens up for further development where additional variables can be added.
-We have discussed the options for features such as:
+We have discussed some ideas for additional features such as:

 Climate features
 ----------------